yuliadm/laccase-catalyzed-oxd/README.md

 tools.

 The repository comprises 2 folders:
-* **Transformer** - contains the code for fine-tuning the ChemBERTa model for the classification task.
+* **transformer** - contains the code for fine-tuning the ChemBERTa model for the classification task.
-* **Classical** - contains the code for training logistic regression with elastic net regularization, SVM, RF and GB classifiers for the laccase-madiated oxidation prediction.
+* **classical** - contains the code for training logistic regression with elastic net regularization, SVM, RF and GB classifiers for the laccase-madiated oxidation prediction.
+* **assets** - contains relevant images, graphics, notes, etc.